 Downsides: More expensive, fewer coworking options, less nomad community.

-Sanur is Bali's quieter east coast alternative.
-The beach is calmer (good for swimming), the vibe is relaxed, and it's popular with families and older expats.
+Sanur is the east-coast alternative.
+The beach is calmer (actually swimmable), the pace is slower, and it's popular with families and older expats.

 - Basic room/studio: $300 - $450/month